5 Turtle Graphics

 A star with rays of random lengths and random colors.

 Each ray should have a color drawn randomly from the vector of all colors given by colors().
-Starting from turtle_init(50,50) make a random star with 20 rays and a line-thickness of 6.
+Among the tests of your function, include one that makes a random star with 20 rays and a line-thickness of 6.
 Other parameters should be left at their default-values.

-Hint: You’ll probably use a loop to draw each ray of the star.
+Hint: You’ll use a loop to draw the rays of the star.
 As you go through the loop, get a new random color like this:

 randomColor <- sample(colors(), size = 1)